MVP (Minimum Viable Product) and why you should worry about it

 Sadly, there now seems to be a crossover occurring between the software industry and fiction writing.
 Software industry workers who’ve charged off to make their millions in self-publishing have turned the technique to writing.
 So, rather than trying to deliver they best book they can, they deliver a MVP.
-They write the book quickly, get it on Amazon, wait for reviews before changing it.
+They write the book quickly, get it on Amazon, and wait for reviews before changing it.
 Or they use the feedback for their next book.
 Or, they release as rapidly as possible, and wait for someone to volunteer to edit the book for free.

-They’re all about, “hacking the process.”
+They’re all about, “Hacking the process.”
 They’re about producing quantity, not quality.
 Because, as per software development, quality doesn’t matter.
 You just need something that kind of works.
 It’s also becomes all about quantity so the author doesn’t drop off the Amazon Thirty Day Cliff of Despair everyone keeps talking about.
 By keeping themselves in the thirty-day zone, they use Amazon to sell more books.
 Worse, Amazon’s algorithms encourage the behavior.
 Amazon wants product as fast as they can get it, and as much as they can get.
 But this need for product creates a feedback loop where an independent author can’t write at a considered pace because suddenly six months is too slow.
 There are (apparently), unicorn authors out there churning out a novel every four weeks.

 I’m not knocking authors that can produce books as fast as their fingers can type.
 More power to them.
 But I have to wonder where the reader fits into this.
 Is the new norm that readers accept a novel riddled with spelling and grammar errors and if they want a higher quality book, they offer to fix it for the author?